ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs-v3.md

 ## Using CKEditor from source

-Integrating the rich text editor from source allows you to use the full power of {@link framework/guides/overview CKEditor 5 Framework}.
+Integrating the rich text editor from source allows you to use the full power of the {@link framework/guides/overview CKEditor 5 Framework}.

 This guide assumes that you are using [Vue CLI 4.5.0+](https://cli.vuejs.org) as your boilerplate and your application has been created using the [`vue create`](https://cli.vuejs.org/guide/creating-a-project.html#vue-create) command.